shearn89/shearn89.github.com/_posts/2010-08-03-cascader-gui-and-inthelabs-are-coming-to-dice.md

 Name        : ruby-gnome2
 Version     : 0.19.4
 Release     : 2.fc13
-[…]
+[�]

-An example F13 machine is ‘tulla’, on which you might be able to remotely test your tools.”
+An example F13 machine is ‘tulla', on which you might be able to remotely test your tools.”

 Ahhhh yeah!
-I’ll give it a test this afternoon…
+I'll give it a test this afternoon...